lzhangss/SoundShape/README.md

 Alignment is easily performed with `align.wave` function.
 It considers the `time.lenght` that encompasses all sounds in the study, and uses the relative amplitude value (`dBlevel`) as reference for call placement.

 In order to verify the alignment, we once again run `eigensound` with `analysis.type = "twoDshape"` and `plot.exp = TRUE`.
-Since aligned waves were stored elsewhere, we adapt the `wav.at` argument.
+Given that aligned waves were stored elsewhere, we adapt the `wav.at` argument.

 ```r
 # Place sounds at beggining of sound window